Summer 2024

 Keep an Eye Out for Evolving Clinical Research

 The pharmacy landscape for anti-obesity drugs continues to evolve, as more new medications are still in research and development.
-More medications could see approval in the next few years, and it is possible that certain GLP-1 inhibitors and SGLT-2 inhibitors currently approved for the treatment of type 2 diabetes could gain approval as anti-obesity medications, whether or not they are available in their current dose or a higher dose.
+More medications could see approval in the next few years, and it is possible that certain GLP-1 agonists and SGLT-2 inhibitors currently approved for the treatment of type 2 diabetes could gain approval as anti-obesity medications, whether or not they are available in their current dose or a higher dose.

 Additionally, currently available anti-obesity drugs could see label changes in the next few years, with additional indications or precautions as clinical research continues.